CyVerse-learning-materials/container_camp_workshop_2018/singularity/singularityintro.rst

   $ ls ~/.singularity

-You can change these by specifying the location of the cache and temporary directory:
+You can change these by specifying the location of the cache and temporary directory on your localhost:

 .. code-block:: bash